 Xoserve operates the UK Link system (IT system) through which UNC parties transact (send and receive information).
 UK Link is the source of the data for Xoserve data provision services.
 As a starting point for the purpose of determining the disclosure of Protected Information for data provision services, all data in UK Link is treated as Protected Information as defined in the UNC.
 This means, in each case, a requirement to prove that any disclosure of Protected Information is permitted.

 The Xoserve Head of Customer Office includes the role of Information Disclosure Officer (IDO) which has responsibility for ensuring it is determined whether the disclosure of Protected Information is permitted.
 This includes, where required, referral to other parties e.g. the CoMC.
 The IDO is also responsible for the maintenance of the information disclosure register, used to record details of each request for the disclosure of Protected Information and the outcome.

+This activity is defined under Service Lines [enter reference]

+Example service line – Service Area 18 (ASGT-NC and ASiGT-NC)

 Overview of some relevant legal references